FAQ for DACA/Undocumented Students

 2. I currently have DACA, but it expires soon.
 Should I file a DACA renewal application?

 DACA continues to be in place, at this time, and our office is helping students with their DACA renewal applications.
 Applicants must understand that DACA program could be terminated by President Trump before United States Citizenship and Immigration Services (USCIS) is able to review and approve your renewal application, and we are unsure of what USCIS will do with the pending renewal applications.
 So, there is a chance your application may not be approved and you may lose the filing fee.
 We encourage you to consult with the International Student Center for immigration attorney resources before submitting a renewal application.
+As of June 28th the Supreme Court announced it will review the cases challenging the rescission of the DACA program, however renewal applications will still be accepted.

 3. I currently have DACA.
 Will I still be able to work with my DACA work permit under the current administration?